-Colorado Goldfields Inc. (OTCQB: CGFI) (http://www.cologold.com) is a Denver-based junior exploration and mining company primarily exploring for gold and silver.
+Colorado Goldfields Inc. (OTCQB: CGFIA) (PINKSHEETS: CGFIA) (http://www.cologold.com) is a Denver-based junior exploration and mining company primarily exploring for gold and silver.
 Our seasoned management team targets historic gold camps with strong potential for multiple deposit discoveries.
 Currently, our business model in Colorado provides an outstanding combination of former producing properties with excellent exploration and production potential and a currently inactive, modern, up to 700 ton per day capacity mill facility to allow for an attractive short-term production time frame.
-A 3D animation showing ore processing may be viewed on the Company's website at: http://www.cologold.com/prideofthewest.htm.
-A video tour of the Pride of the West Mill may be viewed at: http://www.cologold.com/uploads/2009-05-14_Mill.wmv
+We expect that this strategic plan will allow Colorado Goldfields to reach its goal of profitability, potentially within the next 18 months.

-The Company has made available a current CGFI Fact Sheet in PDF format at http://www.cologold.com/uploads/CGFIFactSheet.pdf.
+The Company has made available a current CGFIA Fact Sheet in PDF format at http://www.cologold.com/uploads/CGFIFactSheet.pdf.